Many people tend to think that movement is something to avoid in photography at all costs. And sometimes that’s true.

 In this article, I will tell you what star trail photography is and show you how you can capture it yourself by going through the necessary camera settings, gear, accessories and techniques.

-Star Trails Photography: Movement In The Night Sky
+Star Trail Photography: Capturing Movement In The Night Sky

 When you glance at the stars, you might think that nothing up there is moving, but in reality the night sky is very dynamic.